johnnyshankman/johnnyshankman/README.md

 > I've dedicated the last few years to building tools for digital artists in the cryptoart space and exploring the net-art world for myself.
 >
 >
-> Previously: Refinery29, Vice, Sick Visual / Dawn of Man
+> Currently: Manifold, Freelance
 >
-> Currently: Manifold, Freelance
+> Previously: Refinery29, Vice, Sick Visuals, Dawn of Man, MA3 Agency
 <br/>

 <a href="#">